Ask

 Happy Tummy Expert

-Dear umareddy, Thank you for the question
+Dear Mithun, Thank you for the Question.

 Following is the WHO BMI Classification